straubt1/tfx/README.md

 `tfx workspace list all`
 - Using the "--search" flag allows filtering by workspaces with a given string

+`tfx workspace lock`
+- Lock a given workspace by name, in a given organization

+`tfx workspace lock all`
+- Lock all workspaces in a given organization

+`tfx workspace unlock`
+- Unlock a given workspace by name, in a given organization

+`tfx workspace unlock all`
+- Unlock all workspaces in a given organization

 ## Potential Future Commands

 Additional commands to implement.